juanlazarde/ansible/README.md

 	# Download and execute from GIT
 	sudo ansible-pull --vault-password-file ~/.vault_key -U https://github.com/juanlazarde/ansible.git

+# Debug
+Use tags `-t "test"`, step by step `--step`, start at a certain task `--start-at-task "here"`, and show what's under the hood with `-vvv`

+    ansible-playbook playbook.yml -i hosts.yml --ask-become-pass --vault-password-file ~/.vault_key -l "workstations" -t "setup" --start-at-task="test" --step -vvv

+Evaluate a variable with a dummy tasK:

+    - name: Debugging
+      debug: msg="{{ some.variable}}"

 # Bonus - Prepare the VM
 When creating a VM template for i.e. Proxmox, it's recommended to prepare the current session.
 Here's a script that will help set some of these out.